DannyMac180/asklex/readme.md

 I found recently this app called [Lex GPT](https://lex-gpt.fly.dev/) which does a great job.

-I'll put this one on the self now and go start building something else.
+I'll put this one on the self now and go start building something else, but leaving up on GitHub for posterity.